 c.
 Delivery of Case Management Services.
 Specify the entity or entities that conduct case management functions on behalf of waiver participants:

-The Oklahoma Department of Human Services Developmental Disabilities Services (DHS/DDS), the operating agency, conducts case management functions on behalf of waiver service members.
+DHS/DDS, the operating agency, conducts case management functions on behalf of waiver members.

 C-2: General Service Specifications (1 of 3)